Symbolk/SmartCommitOnline/README.md

 # SmartCommitUI
-## The Web UI for SmartCommit Committer Evaluation.
+## The Web GUI for SmartCommit, mainly for committer evaluation.

 ## Project setup
 ```